Tax Filing Status Options for Same-Sex Couples

 A 2015 Supreme Court decision changed the old rules

 The U.S. Supreme Court ruled in June 2015 that all people have a right to marry regardless of the gender of either spouse.
-That case, known as the Obergefell decision, has had some significant tax consequences.
-Gay and lesbian married couples no longer have to grapple with having one filing status for their federal tax return and a different filing status for their state tax return.
-They no longer have to file separate returns at the federal level.
+Technically, states can no longer deny marriage licenses to same sex couples.
+That case, known as the Obergefell decision, has had some significant tax consequences as well.
+Gay and lesbian married couples no longer have to file separate returns at the federal level.

 Gay and lesbian couples who are lawfully married can now file their tax returns just like any other married couple would.
-That means the same two basic options are available to them.
+The same two basic options are available to them.

 Filing a Joint Married Return